ifthenpay/opencart/manual/opencart_3/user_manual/readme.md

 3. **Enable Callback** - When enabled, the order status will be updated when the payment is received.
 4. **Enable Cancel Cron Job** - When enabled, allows the order cancellation cron job to run for this specific method (used when you don't want the cron job to run for all payment methods).
 5. **MB WAY Key** - Select a Key.
 You can only choose one of the Keys associated with the Backoffice Key.
-6.  **Cancelled Status** - Order status used when the order is canceled.
+6.  **Canceled Status** - Order status used when the order is canceled.
 7. **Pending Status** - Order status used during order confirmation.
 8. **Paid Status** - Order status used when payment confirmation is received.
 9. **Geo Zone** - (optional) By selecting a geographic zone, this payment method will only be displayed for orders with a shipping address within the chosen zone.